Barbara Hendricks: Musical career

 In 1974, Hendricks made her professional operatic debut in Europe at the Glyndebourne Festival and in America at the San Francisco Opera.
 During her career, she has appeared at major opera houses throughout the world, including the Opéra National de Paris, the Metropolitan Opera, the Royal Opera House, Covent Garden, and La Scala.
 In 1998 she sang Liù in the historical performance of Turandot at the Forbidden City in Beijing.
 Hendricks has performed more than twenty roles, twelve of which she has recorded.

 Hendricks has appeared on film as Mimì in La bohème, and in 1995 she sang the role of Anne Truelove in the Swedish film Rucklarens väg, an adaptation of Stravinsky's opera The Rake's Progress.
 In 2007, she appeared in the film Disengagement by Amos Gitai and starring Juliette Binoche.
 She also recorded Mahler's Das Lied von der Erde, which is the main theme for the film.

 Hendricks also performs jazz music and made her jazz debut at the Montreux Jazz Festival in 1994.
 Since that time, she has performed at major jazz festivals around the world.
 Hendricks is also known for her love of chamber music and has organized a number of chamber music festivals.

-In 2004, at the Théâtre du Châtelet in Paris, she created the role of Angel in the world premiere of Péter Eötvös' opera Angels in America, after the play by Tony Kushner.
+In 2004, at the Théâtre du Châtelet in Paris, she created the role of Angel in the world premiere of Péter Eötvös's opera Angels in America, after the play by Tony Kushner.

 In January 2006, she left EMI, and created the new label Arte Verum for which she records exclusively.

 In 2018, Hendricks sang "La Marseillaise" with the Choir of the French Army at the interment ceremony of Simone Veil in the Panthéon.

 Humanitarian work

+Hendricks cites her upbringing in Jim Crow-Era Arkansas as an inspiration for her extensive activist and humanitarian work.

+Hendricks was first appointed as a UNHCR Goodwill Ambassador in 1987, and has continued to serve up to the present, making her the longest-serving UN Goodwill Ambassador.
+She was named Honorary Lifetime Goodwill Ambassador in 2002, and continues to be the only person who has received that title.
+In this capacity, she has traveled widely across Africa, Asia, and Europe, and performed at several Nansen Refugee Award ceremonies.